Revised 1 July 2020

 Whilst you may be able to afford to pay dividends this month or next, directors should consider their fiduciary duties to the company and discuss with shareholders if these can be deferred.

-5. Filing two tax returns and more complex payment dates if you extend your accounting period beyond 12 months.
+Also, filing two tax returns and more complex payment dates will arise if you extend your accounting period beyond 12 months as set out above.

 How we can help